SmogDr/edar_coursebook/docs/index.md

 changes and communicate with the Instructor and TA, you will regularly *commit* changes to your R Project files with meaningful *commit messages*.
 We will practice commits, pushes, and pulls to the *master branch*
 (main copy of R Project) during class.

+### Confirm successful set-up

+At this point, you should be able to commit, push to, and pull from the master branch of your private GitHub repository within the RStudio IDE.
+In later chapters, we will provide more information on these interfaces, and you will have plenty of opportunities to practice this workflow.
+For now, "minimally functional" is good enough!

+Once you have successfully installed and connected R/RStudio and Git/GitHub, **open an issue** on YOUR private repository within the [GitHub Organization](https://github.com/MECH481A6).
+Mention/assign Kathleen (TA)
+@wendtke to let her know everything is working properly, or to request more help.

+Then, in the [public repository](https://github.com/MECH481A6/questions) for class-related questions and discussion, **open another issue**.
+You can ask a question, share any course-related concerns, or post a brief comment about what you hope to gain from this course.
+Remember to mention/assign Kathleen @wendtke, so she is alerted to your post.

+Kathleen will then close both of your issues, and you will be ready to go!

 ### Asking for help (properly)